colormotor/DMLAP/python/canvas.md

 def text(pos, text, center=False)
 ```

-Draw text at position
+Draw text at a given position

+**Arguments**:

   if center=True the text will be horizontally centered

 <a id="canvas.Canvas.polygon"></a>